SankarnarayanC/Image-Classification-in-Entomolgy/README.md

 <h3>Results:</h3><br><br>
       An average of 68.05% accuracy was seen in the model.
 The results are as follows.
-<br><br> The classification of the class Beetle and Butterly was done with much higher accuracy as compared to that of Grasshopper class and Dragonfly class.
+<br><br> The classification of the class Beetle and Butterly was done with higher accuracy as compared to that of Grasshopper class and Dragonfly class. <br>
+The confusion matrix showing the visualisation of the test results is as below.